 Colin Buxton has been working in the outdoor industry for over 10 years.
-As well as running first aid courses under the REC banner he also offers kayaking and climbing courses through his other company: www.creekandclimb.org.uk.
+As well as running first aid courses under the REC banner and being a First Responder in Emergency Care he also offers kayaking and climbing courses through his other company: www.creekandclimb.org.uk.

 Colin’s skills and qualifications include;